How Do You Know: Reception

 On Rotten Tomatoes, the film has an approval rating of 31% based on reviews from 150 critics, with an average rating of 4.9/10.
-The site's critical consensus reads, "How Do You Know boasts a quartet of likeable leads – and they deserve better than this glib, overlong misfire from writer/director James L. Brooks."
-On Metacritic it has a score of 46 out of 100 based on reviews from 38 critics, indicating "mixed or average reviews".
+The site's critical consensus reads: "How Do You Know boasts a quartet of likable leads—and they deserve better than this glib, overlong misfire from writer/director James L. Brooks."
+On Metacritic it has a score of 46 out of 100 based on reviews from 38 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Todd McCarthy of The Hollywood Reporter gave it a mixed review, and called it "A low-impact romantic comedy-drama from James L. Brooks in which the central characters are strangely disconnected from one another as well as from the audience."
 Peter Debruge of Variety gave it a negative review, and wrote: "How do you know when the spark is gone?
-When your latest romantic comedy looks like TV, feels like greeting-card poetry and sounds like a self-help manual."
+When your latest romantic comedy looks like TV, feels like greeting-card poetry, and sounds like a self-help manual."
 Roger Ebert of the Chicago Sun-Times wrote: "Nothing heats up.
 The movie doesn't lead us, it simply stays in step."

-Richard Corliss of Time magazine, noted that the film had already received particularly negative reviews, but responded "Yeah, well, I still like the film."
+Richard Corliss of Time, noted that the film had already received particularly negative reviews, but responded: "Yeah, well, I still like the film."